-For award consideration, ELIGIBLE children and their sponsors must follow guideline criteria:
+For award consideration, ELIGIBLE children and their sponsors should follow these guidelines.

-1) For a child until age eighteen (18), preference will be given to children based on educator or guardian recommendations.
-Each online Letter of Recommendation must be approved attesting to applicants eligibility, good character and need.
+1) For a child until age eighteen (18), preference will be given based on their sponsor's recommendation.
+Each online Letter of Recommendation submitted by a sponsor attest to applicant's eligibility and need.

 EXAMPLES: A boy without funds wishes to attend a summer basketball camp or a girl hopes to take gymnastics classes.

-2) Pre-college age children must be recommended and apply through their parent(s) or guardian A guardian is someone who takes care of a child's needs.
-This typically includes such things as food, clothing, shelter as well as those in support of learning and activities.
-Educators, caregivers usually manage the finances of the child and are qualified to apply on behalf of the child or children.
-Each application is submitted via our online Letter of Recommendation.
+2) Pre-college age children can be sponsored by a surviving parent, guardian or caregiver.
+This typically includes needs such as food, clothing, shelter as well as those in support of learning and activities.
+Educators, caregivers usually manage the finances of the child and are encouraged to apply on behalf of the child or children.
+Each application is submitted from an online Letter of Recommendation.

-3) Home-based educators may apply in behalf of each child.
-Our online Letter of Recommendation is considered 'signed' when a sponsor vouches for the accuracy of all information submitted.
-Each child, if able to do so, will benefit by finding ways to get signatures on his/her own should the child be considered homeless.
+3) Home-based educators may apply for each child.
+The online Letter of Recommendation is considered 'signed' when a sponsor vouches for the accuracy of all information submitted.
+Each child, if able to do so, will benefit by finding ways to get signatures on his/her own if the child is considered homeless.

 4) Bluebirds Awards may consider special circumstances, to make awards to non-eligible orphan children and youth.